-Your pension may also include Pensionable Restructuring Premiums (PRPs).
+Your pension may also include Pensionable Restructuring Premiums (PRPs) in certain circumstances e.g if you have received a promotional increase whilst a member of RPS60.

 Your pension will be taxed in the same way as your pay is taxed.